ilhamkabir/essays/README.md

 # Preface

-Just using this as a tool to organize and clarify some ideas.

-The goal of this project is to try and find out more about how things work.
+This started off as just a tool to organize and clarify some ideas.
+But a few papers in, I started to realize I'm learning more about how things work!
+That learning has been unbelievably fun.

-In that context, if you have some feedback to offer (especially critiques) on the current state of my ideas, that would be great.
-I'm sure my ideas are all stained with some amount of emotional biases and/or assumptions that are just wrong.
-I think putting ideas out there in writing is the best way to spot those flaws and course correct.

-If you'd like to talk about any of these topics, or any other topics, please reach out!
+I'm sure their are flaws in the current state of most of my ideas.
+So if you have any feedback (especially critiques) to help me learn those mistakes, I'd appreciate appreciate any time you have to talk about these topics, or any other topics.

+I've tried to keep my essays pretty laymen-frinedly because I'd love for others to get as excited about these topics!
+There are a few I felt I couldn't do that and those papers have the target audience explicity written below them.

 # Essays